Ahydul/logic-games/README.md

 # Logic Games

 This Android app is a collection of Sudoku like logic games.
-Right now the only game available is [Hakyuu](https://www.janko.at/Raetsel/Hakyuu/index.htm).
+Right now the games available are [Hakyuu](https://www.janko.at/Raetsel/Hakyuu/index.htm), [Kendoku](https://www.janko.at/Raetsel/Kendoku/031.a.htm), [Factors](https://www.janko.at/Raetsel/Factors/index.htm), [Sumdoku](https://www.janko.at/Raetsel/Sumdoku/index.htm).
 This app is the end result of my final degree thesis and it's free, open-source software.

 ![Screenshot 1](assets/game_home.png)